Sulmona: Campo 78

 Campo 78 at Sulmona served as a POW camp in both world wars.
 During World War I, it housed Austrian prisoners captured in the Isonzo and Trentino campaigns; during World War II, it was home to as many as 3,000 British and Commonwealth officers and other ranks captured in North Africa.

 The camp itself was built on a hillside and consisted of a number of brick barracks surrounded by a high wall.
 During World War II, conditions in Sulmona for both the officers and the men were indifferent.
 Accommodation was overcrowded.
 Normal rations of rice soup and bread were occasionally augmented by fresh fruit and cheese in the summer.
 Some food parcels from the International Committee of the Red Cross were distributed occasionally.
 For recreation, the prisoners laid out a football field, and they also had equipment for cricket and basketball.
 There was a theatre, a small lending library, at least one band, and a newspaper produced by a group of prisoners.

 In September 1943, as the Italian government neared collapse, the inmates of Sulmona heard rumours that the evacuation of the camp was imminent.
 They awoke one morning to discover that their guards had deserted them.
 On 14 September, German troops arrived to escort the prisoners northwards, to captivity in Germany, but not before hundreds of them had escaped into the hills.
 One such escapee was the South African author, Uys Krige, who described his experience in a book titled The way out.

+Many of the escapees were sheltered and guided to safety by the clandestine network of Mario Scocco, a local resistance leader.

 There were two other smaller camps nearby, Fontana d'Amore, which held British officers, and Villa Orsini, which held very senior Allied officers captured during World War II, including Air Marshal Owen Tudor Boyd, Major-General Sir Adrian Carton de Wiart, Brigadier James Hargest, Lieutenant General Sir Philip Neame, General Sir Richard Nugent O'Connor.
 All were subsequently transferred to Castello di Vincigliata Campo PG12 near Florence.